 I have always been a strong supporter of cutting wasteful government spending and balancing the federal budget.
-But those cuts must be made by prioritizing spending, rather than making across-the-board cuts, as was done through sequestration.
+In April 2014, the House passed a budget with my support that cuts spending by more than $5 trillion dollars and balances the budget within 10 years.

 To protect and secure Social Security, pay down the national debt, and promote a strong national defense, Congress must balance the need for valuable programs with the need for fiscal responsibility.
-We can’t afford to continue to spend any more money than we have.
+We can’t afford to continue spending more money than we have.

-I believe that it is necessary to balance the budget without increasing taxes.
-Tax increases would hurt the district’s job creators and hard-working families who are already stretched thin because of a down national economy.
+I also believe that it is necessary to balance the budget without increasing taxes.
+Tax increases would hurt the District’s job creators and hard-working families who are already stretched thin because of a down national economy.

-Rather than looking for new revenue streams, I will look for ways to get government spending under control and once again balance the federal budget.
+Rather than raising taxes, I will continue to look for ways to get government spending under control and once again balance the federal budget.

 Balanced Budget Amendment